STARS Patient Information

-The Autonomic Nervous System controls everything we do not have to think about.
-Examples of this are heart rate, blood pressure, body temperature and breathing amongst other things.
+The autonomic nervous system controls everything we do not have to think about.
+Examples of this are heart rate, blood pressure, body temperature and breathing, among other things.

 Normally we can adjust to changes around us very quickly.
 However, a person whose ANS isn't working correctly does not respond normally.
 It may take them longer to adjust or they may do just the opposite of what is expected.
 This can also start a cycle of trying to re-adjust to a given situation ‚for example, the heart rate rises then drops, then rises again.